No5972/No5972/README.md

 # <center>No.5972 Profile Page Announcements</center>

 <hr>
+Flash Player is now end-of-support.
+Please check out the [pinned post](https://no5972.tk/cms/archivers/48.html) in the blog to learn about how to respawn Flash Player.

 The main international social media of this media publishment has been moved to [Github](#) and [StackOverflow](https://stackoverflow.com/users/14547429/no-5972).
 Please move to these sites to find us.